RMLio/RML-Model/README.md

 RML Model
 ============

-RML Model description as an R2RML extension in Java based on [DB2Triples](https://github.com/antidot/db2triples/)
+RML Model description as an R2RML extension in Java based as part of the RML Mapper.

 Usage
 -----
-This is a library to be reused by the [RML Processor](http://github.com/mmlab/RMLProcessor)
+This is a library to be reused by the [RML Processor](http://github.com/RMLio/RML-Processor)

 More Information
 ----------------